XIV was a highly liquid short VIX ETN by VelocityShares.

 Following heavy losses in the volatility spike of early February 2018, the XIV ETN ceased trading on 15 February 2018 and was liquidated.
 For more details see official announcements by its issuer Credit Suisse from 6th and 14th February 2018.
 See also an article on risk.net.

 Underlying index: S&P500 VIX Short-Term Futures Index ER

-Exposure: Short end of the VIX futures curve (short positions in the first two VIX futures contracts, constantly rolling from the nearest to the second contract month to maintain 1 month maturity)
+Exposure: Short (negative position) in the short end (near term) of the VIX futures curve (short positions in the first two VIX futures contracts, constantly rolling from the nearest to the second contract month to maintain one month maturity)